Mimickal/ReactionRoleBot/README.md

 @bot select https://discordapp.com/channels/123456789123456789/123456789123456789/123456789123456789
 ```

-Adding a role to the post.
-The bot will add its own reaction to the selected
+**Adding a role to the post** - The bot will add its own reaction to the selected
 post with the given emoji.
 ```
 # Command: